websauna/websauna/docs/source/glossary.rst

       A mechanism to avoid placing files under a git version control by blacklisting them.

     Initializer
         Initializer is the main entry point of your Websauna application.
 It is a class responsible for ramping up and integrating various subsystems.
 For more information see :py:class:`websauna.system.Initializer`.

+    JSON
+        JSON, JavaScript Object Notation, specified by RFC 7159 and by ECMA-404, is a lightweight data interchange format inspired by JavaScript object literal syntax.
+Most web related programming languages and support JSON as an exchange format. `Read more <https://en.wikipedia.org/wiki/Json/>`__.

+    JSONB
+        A :term:`PostgreSQL` column type to store JSON structured data. `Read more <https://www.compose.io/articles/is-postgresql-your-next-json-database/>`__.

     Paste
       A Python framework for building web applications on the top of `WSGI protocol <https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface>`__.
 See `Paste documentation <https://pypi.python.org/pypi/Paste>`__ .